duydd25031999/TC_note/Software Development/Introduction_Questions.md

         - Lĩnh vực chuyên sâu: Ecommerce, CRM, Chatbot hỗ trợ khách hàng
         - Kinh nghiệm nổi bật: dẫn dắt team nhỏ, tham gia mentoring, presale
 - English sample answer:
+  - Hello, my name is Do Duc Duy.
+You can just call me Duy.
-- I’m a Front-end Developer with over five years of experience, mostly in outsourcing projects.
+  - I’m a Front-end Developer with more than, 5 years of experience, in building, modern web applications.
-- My core technologies are ReactJS, VueJS, TypeScript, RESTful APIs, and Tailwind CSS.
+  - My main tools are ReactJS, VueJS, TypeScript, RESTful APIs, and Tailwind CSS.
-- I’ve also had experience with back-end tools like NodeJS, Laravel PHP, MySQL, and MongoDB.
+  - Sometimes I also play with back-end tools, like, NodeJS, LaravelPHP, MySQL, and MongoDB.
+  - I love building clean UI, writing maintainable code, and creating apps, that, users actually enjoy.
-- I often work in projects for Ecommerce, Cloud management, CRM, AI Assitants
+  - My work covers domains like, E-commerce, Cloud management, CRM, and AI Assistant platforms.
-- My last company is CMC Global.
-Beside working as a front-end developer, I have had the opportunity to lead small front-end teams, conduct interview meeting
+  - Besides coding, I often work directly with clients:
+  - I analyze requests, make technical plans, estimate timelines
+  - And when the ideas are too crazy, I would say “no”, politely
+  - I have experience leading small front-end teams (3 or 5 members), running code reviews, mentoring juniors
-- I also participate in presale activities, as a technical advisor for front-end solution
+  - And even joining presale activities, as a front-end advisor.
-- My recent project is Bepsin, an AI chatbot for managing server and cloud service.
-It is also the project that I joined to presale process.
-I analyzed customer's beginning idea, designed high-level solution and estimated front-end side for first phase of it.
+  - I believe in smart teamwork: balancing between, discipline and flexibility.
+  - For example, I organize tasks clearly by my-self, but also, encourage other members, brainstorming and creativity.
+  - I’ve also, conducted technical interviews, and helped teams improve their coding practices.
+  - My leadership style is simple: clear goals, clean communication and open to speech.
-- This is the overview of my experience.
-If you want, I can introduce more about my recent project
+  - That’s a bit about me.
+If you want, I can introduce about my latest project

 # Bespin - Recent Project Overview